Getting the deckchairs out!

 The science behind the 'Deckchair Index'

-Update: 1st March Every day we review what's being said by tourism ministers and the travel industry in all of our major markets - we're not just reading the UK travel news but running news search algorithms over newspapers from all over the world, especially in places like Spain, Italy, Turkey, Cyprus and Italy where we all like to go on holiday.
+Update: March 31 Every day we review what's being said by tourism ministers and the travel industry in all of our major markets - we're not just reading the UK travel news but running news search algorithms over newspapers from all over the world, especially in places like Spain, Italy, Turkey, Cyprus and Italy where we all like to go on holiday.
 We combine that with the Office of National Statistics' data on where we flew in 2018 (the last full "normal travel" year for which there's data), taking the percentage of trips that went to a country as the index number.
-That's how we get an index of 10% - everywhere we could visit if the UK wasn't in lockdown.
+That's how we get an index of 52% - everywhere we expect to be able to visit after 17th May which is the first date the UK government has given for the resumption of overseas holidays.